colosseum-wiot/user-documentation/docs/source/getting_started/logging_into_an_srn.rst

    Password:
    root@the-winning-team-container-v1-srn-001:~#

-If users are using a non-root user in their containers and wish to ssh using that account, it should be specified either on the command line or specified within the ssh config file as mentioned in the :doc:`SSH Proxy Setup <ssh_proxy_setup>`.
+If users are using a non-root user in their containers and wish to ssh using that account, it should be specified either on the command line or specified within the ssh config file as mentioned in the :doc:`SSH Proxy Setup </getting_started/ssh_proxy_setup>`.
 For example, if the user is ``sdruser``, the user would connect to their container by:

 .. code-block:: bash